jingxuxie/2D-Material-Auto-Finder/README.md

 connect it to a camera and measure the size and contrast of the sample.

 It has friendly user interface and you can use it easily by running the *.exe* file.
-I use PyQt5 to design the UI and use OpenCV to locate and recognize 2D materials, and use @jit to accelerate， then use PyInstallter to freeze the application into executables.
+I use PyQt5 to design the UI and use OpenCV to locate and recognize 2D materials, and use numba.jit to accelerate, then use PyInstallter to freeze the application into executables.
+The program can be run by directly running the executable in /dist directory, or run the Sony_view20.py.
-The program now works fine on Win7 and Win10 (I didn't test it on MacOs).
+The program now works fine on Win7 and Win10 (I didn't test it on Linux or MacOs).
+Also, there is a code explanation manual file to detailly explain the codes.

-This program is made during my visit at UC Berkeley in Prof. Feng Wang's group.
+This program is designed and created during my visit at UC Berkeley in Prof. Feng Wang's group.

 ## Basic Usage
 - Open files